msayson/msayson.github.io/_posts/2026-08-30-mitigating-personal-data-resurrection.markdown

 ## A deletion resilience maturity model

+The following maturity model is a conceptual framework for thinking about deletion resilience.
 Levels are defined by who owns deletion logic, and how effectively resurrection is caught and mitigated.

 |Level|How deletion is implemented|What resurrection looks like|
 |-----|---------------------------|----------------------------|